 Plant in Numbers

 It's easy to create a hodgepodge look when planting if you try to plant one of everything.
-I avoid that by reusing the same colors, shapes, or plant varieties in plantings.
+I avoid that with this gardening idea: Reusing the same colors, shapes, or plant varieties in plantings.
 Here's a perfect example: To the left of the deck, golden creeping Jenny (Lysimachia nummularia 'Aurea') echoes the color of golden sweet flag (Acorus gramineus 'Ogon').
 The sweet flag augments the texture of the blue fescue (Festuca 'Elijah Blue'), which plays off the silvery-blue color of a potted false cypress (Chamaecyparis pisifera 'Baby Blue').
 The shape of the false cypress, in turn, is a repeat of the Japanese maple next to the deck.

 Use Plants that Do Double Duty

-My yard has limited space, and if yours is anything like mine, it's important to make the most of it!
-I take advantage of plants that serve more than one purpose.
+My yard has limited space, and if yours is anything like mine, it's important when I review gardening ideas to make the most of it!
+One of my key landscape ideas is to take advantage of plants that serve more than one purpose.
 This espaliered apple tree, for example, offers privacy from the neighbor on the other side of it; provides an attractive backdrop for the curve in a path; and in autumn, gives a harvest of delicious apples.

 Create Bold Contrasts

 One of the easiest and most basic landscaping ideas is also one of my all-time favorites: Create contrasts.
 Consider color: When you pair rich burgundy-purple with chartreuse, the gold hues seem to become brighter and the purple tones seem to become richer and darker.
 Together the colors are much more effective than when used alone.